Marc Bulger: NFL career statistics

+Regular season

 Personal life

 Bulger was born in Pittsburgh, Pennsylvania and graduated from Sacred Heart Middle School and Central Catholic High School in Pittsburgh.
 He comes from a family of collegiate athletes.
-His father, Jim, was a quarterback for Notre Dame from 1970–73.
-His brother Jim was on the Notre Dame golf team, sister Kate was drafted into the WNBA, and youngest sister Meg was a standout guard for his alma mater, West Virginia.
+His father, Jim, was a quarterback for Notre Dame from 1970 to 1973.
+His brother Jim was on the Notre Dame golf team, sister Kate was selected into the WNBA, and youngest sister Meg was a standout guard for his alma mater, West Virginia.
 Bulger married Mavis Armbruster and has two daughters.
 His mother is of Irish descent.
 As of 2017, he now lives in Brentwood, Tennessee.

 Since retirement, Bulger has picked up the sport of curling.
 He played in the 2018 Curl Mesabi Classic, which is an event of the World Curling Tour.
 He threw lead rocks for the John Benton team, which included fellow former football player Jared Allen.